 - Rewards can be provided in Bitcoin or any other supported cryptocurrency

-Gemini credit card is available in all 50 states, and you can spend anywhere that accepts Mastercard.
+The Gemini credit card is available in all 50 states, and you can spend anywhere that accepts Mastercard.
 Plus, the cards are available in sleek metal designs of your choice: black, silver and rose gold.
 Just be sure to pay your bill on time — the penalty rate is a steep 32.24%.

-BlockFi crypto rewards credit card is another great choice for earning rewards.
-This credit card also comes with no annual fee or no foreign transaction fees.
+The BlockFi Rewards Card is another great choice for earning rewards.
+This credit card also comes with no annual fee and no foreign transaction fees.
 It offers several rewards in the form of Bitcoin, Ethereum or one of more than 15 other supported cryptocurrencies:

-BlockFi Visa Signature credit card also comes with added benefits like up to 10% back at thousands of restaurants and retail brands, plus access to Visa’s luxury hotels, fine food and wine, sporting events, a premium car rental service, shopping and more.
+BlockFi’s Visa Signature credit card also comes with added benefits like up to 10% back at thousands of restaurants and retail brands, plus access to Visa’s luxury hotels, shopping, fine food and wine, sporting events and more.

 3. SoFi Credit Card

-SoFi credit card not only earns you rewards but also lets you redeem them with an eligible SoFi account, including SoFi Money, SoFi Crypto, SoFi Active Invest and SoFi loans.
+The SoFi credit card not only earns you rewards but also lets you redeem them for cryptocurrency straight into your SoFi Active Invest account.
 Whether you’re looking to save, invest or pay down debt, a SoFi credit card might be a good fit.
-Like most crypto credit cards, there are no annual fees or foreign transaction fees, but you will pay a fee for cryptocurrency transactions other than rewards redemption.
+Like most cryptocurrency credit cards, there are no annual fees or foreign transaction fees, but you will pay a fee for cryptocurrency transactions other than rewards redemption.

 4. Upgrade Bitcoin Rewards Card

-Once you sell, you’ll incur a 1.5% transaction fee, and you can only receive the proceeds in the form of a statement of credit.
+Once you sell your cryptocurrency, you’ll incur a 1.5% transaction fee, and you can only receive the proceeds in the form of a statement credit.
 The Upgrade card has no annual fee and no foreign transaction fees.
 It also has additional benefits that come with Visa, similar to BlockFi.

-- 8 points per $1 spent on rideshares like Uber, Lyft and taxis
+- 7 points per $1 spent on rideshares like Uber and Lyft as well as taxis

-- 5 points per $1 spent on travel booked via Brex
+- 4 points per $1 spent on travel booked via Brex Travel

-- 4 points per $1 spent on restaurants
+- 3 points per $1 spent on restaurants and eligible Apple purchases

-- 3 points per $1 spent on Apple purchases and recurring software
+- 2 points per $1 spent on software

 - 1 point per $1 spent on everything else

-The Venmo Credit Card lets you earn rewards on your everyday spending: 3% back on your top spending category, 2% back on your next spending category and 1% back on everything else.
+The Venmo credit card lets you earn rewards on your everyday spending: 3% back on your top spending category, 2% back on your next spending category and 1% back on everything else.
 You can then use the cash back to auto-purchase the cryptocurrency of your choosing.
 When you opt for the auto-purchase feature, you won’t incur a transaction fee.
 This card also has no annual fee.

-If you’re a crypto enthusiast, using a crypto credit card can passively earn rewards that you can redeem as digital currency.
-Like any other financial product, there’s no one-size-fits-all crypto credit card.
+If you’re a cryptocurrency enthusiast, using a crypto credit card can passively earn rewards that you can redeem as a digital currency.
+Like any other financial product, there’s no one-size-fits-all cryptocurrency credit card.
 No matter the card you choose, it’s important to read the terms and conditions carefully to ensure that you get one that fits your spending needs.
-Also, ensure you understand the available redemptions before you commit to one.
+Also, ensure you understand the available redemption options before you commit to one.